fabiana2611/fabiana2611.github.io/_posts/2022/abr22/2022-04-13-softwarearch-part2.md

   <li><b>Orchestration Engine:</b> coordinate the communications between business service and enterprise service.
 All requests go through it.</li>
 </ul>

-<p style="text-align: justify;>As good points for this architecture are scalability, modularity and fault tolerance.
+<p style="text-align: justify;">As good points for this architecture are scalability, modularity and fault tolerance.
 However, it has a low advantages in terms of deployability, evolutionary, overall cost, simplicity and testability.</p>

 <table>
   <tr>